 For a game theorist, this conflict is particularly interesting when subjects face a new opponent on each trial.
-Under those circumstances, if player two is perfectly rational, given the chance she will always take all 405 for herself.
+Under those circumstances, if player two is perfectly rational, given the chance, she will always take all 405 for herself.
 Cooperating with player one offers her no advantage.
-Player one knows this and should, therefore, always be compelled to end the game on the first play, which guarantees her a small, but at least positive, outcome.
+Player one knows this and should, therefore, always be compelled to end the game on the first play, which guarantees her a small but at least positive outcome.
 When players encounter each other repeatedly, however, a different optimal strategy can emerge.
-The two players can cooperate in fear of future retribution, electing to trust one another in order to reach the 180/225 outcome on each play.
+The two players can cooperate in fear of future retribution, electing to trust one another in order to reach the 180/ 225 outcome on each play.

 Like more classical foraging examples, the trust and reciprocity game examines a situation in which subjects must decide between one of two possible responses.
-But unlike more classical examples, the optimal solution depends upon assumptions both about the likelihood of encountering the same player and assumptions about how one's own behavior will influence the behavior of the opponent.
+But unlike more classical examples, the optimal solution depends upon assumptions both about the likelihood of encountering the same player again and assumptions about how one's own behavior will influence the behavior of the opponent.
 This is a property that defies explanation with non-game theoretic tools and makes it similar in many ways to Harper's duck experiment.

 What McCabe and his colleagues found was that a typical subject was very likely to cooperate with a human opponent, even when she was told that she would face a different opponent on subsequent trials.
 Humans turned out to be more cooperative with other humans than was strictly rational, almost as if their brains were performing a computation that assumed this opponent would, sooner or later, be encountered again.
-However, when subjects were told that they faced a computer opponent they often took a different, and more purely rational approach.
+However, when subjects were told that they faced a computer opponent, they often took a different and more purely rational approach.
 They almost never cooperated.
 What McCabe and his colleagues found when studying the brains of their subjects under these conditions was that whenever a subject chose to cooperate with a human opponent a specific region in prefrontal cortex was more active than when they decided to act rationally against the computer.
-While this does not tell us too much about how cooperativity is computed neurally, the McCabe experiment is an important first step because it demonstrates that game theoretic approaches can be used to study the neurobiological basis of stochastic decision-making.
+While this does not tell us too much about how cooperativity is computed neurally, the McCabe experiment is an important first step because it demonstrates that game theoretic approaches can be used to study the neurobiological basis of stochastic decision making.

-Recognizing the significance of this strategy, two other groups have also begun to explore game theoretic techniques for identifying variables that might be encoded in the neural decision making architecture.
-Dorris and Glimcher (2001) have trained monkeys to participate in a classic strategic conflict called the 'inspection game,' which is based loosely on Harper's studies of for-aging ducks.
+Recognizing the significance of this strategy, two other groups have also begun to explore game theoretic techniques for identifying variables that might be encoded in the neural decision-making architecture.
+Dorris and Glimcher (M.C.
+Dorris and P.G.
+Glimcher, 2001, Soc.
+Neurosci., abstract) have trained monkeys to participate in a classic strategic conflict called the inspection game, which is based loosely on Harper's studies of foraging ducks.
 Ongoing studies of single neurons in the brains of monkeys playing this game may well provide insight into the computational architecture involved in the production of stochastic behavior.
-In a similar vein, Berns and colleagues (2001) have begun to examine, using fMRI, the brains of pairs of humans engaged in strategic interactions.
-In those experiments, two humans in two fMRI scanners play a game classically called 'matching pennies' while both are simultaneous-ly scanned.
-These simultaneous studies may soon provide insight into the moment-by-moment interplays of neural activity that characterize stochastic decision making between pairs of subjects.
+In a similar vein, Berns and colleagues (G.S.
+Berns et al., 2001, Soc.
+Neurosci., abstract) have begun to examine, using fMRI, the brains of pairs of humans engaged in strategic interactions.
+In those experiments, two humans in two fMRI scanners play a game classically called matching pennies while both are simultaneously scanned.
+These simultaneous studies may soon provide insight into the moment-bymoment interplays of neural activity that characterize stochastic decision making between pairs of subjects.
+Summary